nunit/governance/decisions.md

 ## Core Team Decisions

-Ultimately, the final decision on major questions is made by the Core Team.
-Within the Core Team, we use both consensus and voting to make decisions.

-Consensus is usually explicit within the Core Team, as opposed to lazy.
+Because the Core Team generally makes major decisions, affecting multiple projects, _lazy consensus_ is normally not used.
 For the kind of issues we expect the Core Team to resolve, it's important to hear from each member.
 The Chair is responsible for getting each member's view and determining whether there is a consensus.

 When a consensus cannot be reached, voting is used.
 Additionally, issues such as those affecting the strategic direction or legal standing of the project always require a vote.
 The Chair is responsible for determining the necessity of a vote as well as conducting the vote.

 Where a vote is used, all votes, including that of the Chair are tallied.
 With certain exceptions noted below, a simple majority of members must vote for a proposal in order for it to pass.
 Note that this applies to all current members, not just those who actually vote, and therefore eliminates the need for a quorum.
 It is the responsibility of the Chair to collect the votes from the members, in case some of them do not respond immediately.

+Since the role of the Chair is central in this process, it's important that we have a way to move forward in case of the absence or unavailability of the Chair for a particular decision or for a period of time.
+If the Chair will be absent for an extended period, they may appoint another Core Teamm member to serve as temporary Chair.
+If the Chair is unavailable and no advance provision has been made, a temporary replacement may be selected by the team.
+In some cases, the team may choose to proceed with one or more decisions without formally naming a replacement, in which case the team as a whole is responsible for following the process described here.

-Certain actions require a vote of two thirds of the members, rather than a simple majority.
+The following actions __require__ a vote of the Core Team.

+* Acceptance of a new project.
+* Removal or archiving of a project.
+* Appointment, removal or replacement of a project lead.
-* Removal of a Core Team member
+* Removal of a Core Team member.
+(Two thirds of members must approve)
-* Removal of the Core Team Chair
+* Removal of the Core Team Chair.
+(Two thirds of members must approve)

 ## Changes to the Governance Documents